-The light duty segment was the single worst performer in 2016 (-18%), while medium commercial vehicles were down 4.2% and heavies declined 10.1%.
+The light-duty segment was the single worst performer in 2016 (-18%), while medium commercial vehicles were down 4.2% and heavies declined 10.1%.

 Despite being the second-largest UD Trucks market outside Japan, UDTSA has lost significant market share in recent years, having left the light-duty segment.
-It is also beset with aging products and few derivatives in the medium and heavy segments.
+It is also beset with ageing products and few derivatives in the medium and heavy segments.